 It’s finally happened.
 After months of whispers, JFrog have announced the sunsetting date for Bintray - their distribution add-on to their long-standing on-premises Artifactory product.
-It’s officially shutting down on May 1, 2021.
+Bintray officially shut down on May 1, 2021.

-Cloudsmith is a direct replacement for Bintray.
+Fortunately, Cloudsmith is a direct replacement for JFrog Bintray.
 And Artifactory.
 And their X-Ray product.

 Don’t get us wrong - JFrog has achieved a lot over the years and we would never publicly speak out against them.
 They are the distinguished competition, and we respect their accomplishments.

 But, we’re better.

 Today, more than ever before, our world became distributed.
 Teams of developers started working together remotely.
 Each person needs new ways to communicate and collaborate, and be able to replicate working environments in real-time.
 It’s no longer acceptable to have everyone in, or physically near, your company headquarters bask in the warm embrace of low latency downloads, while other geographically distributed teams have to put up with significant replication lag.

 Cloudsmith was architected and built from the ground up, to solve this exact problem.
 From day one, our thesis was that package management and software distribution are the same things.